casperwilkes/photo_gallery_new/README.md

 sql to start up the application.
 The sql for the database can be found in the sql directory at the base of the project.

+To get the project up and running, clone the repository, then run composer update.
+Import the SQL into your MySQL database, and go into *fuel/app/config/development/db.php* file and update the username and password

 ##The Road Ahead
 I am already working on and plan on implementing the following features:
-- User profiles
+~~ - User profiles~~
-- Multiple user uploads instead of just admin upload
+~~ - Multiple user uploads instead of just admin upload~~
 - Group controls
-- User emails
+~~ - User emails~~
-- More admin control
+~~ - More admin control~~
 - A log reader (*I plan on turning this into a fuelphp package*)
 - A much richer experience all around